vniharika33/VerilogProcessor/README.md

 The testbench files and source files are there in VerilogProcessor.srcs

-We have also given different testbenches for different units in order to verify properly.
+We have also given different testbenches for different units in order to verify properly.It is showing correct output when checked this way.

 Sample output :